NCSU-Libraries/bd-brewfile/README.md

 The article [macOS migrations with Brewfile](https://openfolder.sh/macos-migrations-with-brewfile) provides a useful overview of the `bundle` Homebrew package, used in generating and installing packages through referencing Brewfiles.
 It also goes into some detail about Homebrew, more generally.

+We haven't tesetd Homebrew on Linux, but there is [documentation available](https://docs.brew.sh/Homebrew-on-Linux) on the Homebrew site.

+## Other applications NOT in the Brewfile

+## Brunnhilde

+We use (and love) Tessa Walsh's [Brunnhilde](https://github.com/tw4l/brunnhilde), but, unfortunately, it's not available through Homebrew.
+If you have `pip` set up, you can run

+`sudo pip install brunnhilde`

+_Most_ dependencies will be installed via the Brewfile, so do that before installing Brunnhilde.
+Note you'll also need to install hfsexplorer.
+See Tessa's instructions for that.

+## ClamAV set up

+While clamav IS available as a Homebrew package, you'll need to do some additional work to get it running.
+This has worked for us (clamav will be installed via the Brewfile, so you may skip `brew install clamav`):

+(Get ClamAV running on Mac OS X (using Homebrew))[https://gist.github.com/subharanjanm/be799ee57854109c3860dde9ad823754]

 ## Author/Maintainer

 - Brian Dietz (bjdietz at ncsu dot edu)